Hello, can you please introduce yourself in a few words?

 What treatment have you been going through since the diagnosis?
 Has it been efficient?

-What would you advise other patients with breast cancer?
+What would you advise other patients with prostate cancer?